 There are certain things you may want to consider when choosing a breeder to purchase from:

-*Health testing which means OFA and not just a health check.
+*Health testing which means OFA and not just a health check by a Veterinarian.
 To see the recommended OFA health tests for GWPs click the button below.

 *What are the breeder's expectations of you as an owner.
 Must the puppy/dog be in the house?
 Is a hunting home required?
 Will they want you to test your dog in certain areas? etc.